Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 ### Verify Your Tests

-There are 2 main ways to verify if your test works correctly.
-If only you want to check that your test returns the correct answer run `npm test` as it will throw an error if something goes wrong.
-In case you want to check the test in a specific browser run `npm run serve-gh-pages` and navigate to [localhost:8080/test/integration.html](http://localhost:8080/test/integration.html), where you should find the name of your test in case you performed the [General Testing](#general-testing) steps right.
-You will also find the caniuse comparison under the [caniuse section](http://localhost:8080/test/integration.html?grep=caniuse) (at the bottom) if you performed the [Caniuse Testing](#caniuse-testing) steps right.
+There are 2 main ways you can verify if your test works correctly:

+**Basic checking:** If only you want to check that your test returns the correct answer run `npm test` as it will throw an error if something goes wrong.

+**Specific checking:** In case you want to check the test in a specific browser run `npm run serve-gh-pages` and navigate to [localhost:8080/test/integration.html](http://localhost:8080/test/integration.html), where you should find the name of your test in case you performed the [General Testing](#general-testing) steps right.
+You will also find the caniuse comparison of your feature detect under the [caniuse section](http://localhost:8080/test/integration.html?grep=caniuse) (at the bottom) if you performed the [Caniuse Testing](#caniuse-testing) steps right.
 You may want to use the search function of your browser.

 ## Install the Basics